jaalto/project--emacs-epackage-template/README.rst

     git branch -b master upstream

-7. Copy the template files (which are available here, in this repo you're reading) ::
+7. Copy the template files (which are available here, in this repository you're reading) ::

     mkdir epackage/